Skip to main content

 4. Pause Limiting

 1. If one user pausing the game, using an in-game menu, results in a pause in gameplay for both users, there should be a limit on the amount of times the game can be paused by one user to prevent griefing.
-If the user pauses more times than is allowed, they should submit a set losing score (typically 0) and the game should immediately end.
-It is best practice to educate the user on the implications of pausing too often or disconnecting for too long.
+If the user pauses more times than is allowed, they should submit a losing score (typically 0) and the game should immediately end.
+It is a best practice to educate the user on the implications of pausing too often or disconnecting for too long.

 5. Disconnect Limiting